roryl/lucee-book/creating_custom_tags.md

 ###onStartTag arguments
 Then Lucee calls the onStartTag, it provides the arguments specified in the example above.
 Your onStartTag should handle all of these arguments.

+####Attributes
+Lucee will pass to onStartTag, a struct containing all of the attributes in the start tag area.
+The onStartTag() function can use these attributes to perform actions, looking data or do anything the custom tag should be allowed to do.

+####Caller
+Lucee will pass a *reference* to the variables scope of the .cfm template which is calling the custom tag.
+This allows the custom tag to inject data into the script which is using the custom tag, that the script may use.

+###onStartTag return value (boolean)
+onStartTag() should return a true or false, which controls if the body of the tag should be executed.
+This is useful for tags which do not have bodies `<cf_nobody>`